-It is essential, to maximise the relief, that various conditions are met over a period of time prior to any such disposals.
-Please contact us if this is likely to affect you in the future.
+To obtain Entrepreneurs' Relief and Investors' Relief, various conditions need to be met over a period of time prior to any such disposals.
+Please contact us if either of these reliefs are of interest to you.

 Preserving the inheritance

 Inheritance tax (IHT) has some unique features and it is easy to collect because the authorities meet with least resistance.
 However, it is relatively easy for wealthy taxpayers to at least minimise it, if not avoid it altogether, and consequently IHT is sometimes referred to as a voluntary tax.